- Blog

 With a weighted GPA scale, regardless of the upper limit, an A student will have a higher GPA than 4.0.
 Any grade point average above 4.0 will indicate to colleges that the high school uses a weighted GPA scale, as such a number is impossible in an unweighted system.

-Sometimes weighted GPAs can be hard to understand, because different high schools may weigh honors courses differently, or they may cap how many AP courses a student can take.
-If you have questions about how your high school calculates GPA weighting, you can always talk to your guidance counselor or another school official.
+Sometimes, weighted GPAs can be hard to understand because different high schools may weigh honors courses differently or cap how many AP courses a student can take.
+If you have questions about how your high school weights its GPAs, you can always talk to your guidance counselor or another school official.

 Spark Admissions has the highest college admissions success rate in the country